chadmayfield/dotfiles/README.md

 ## TODO
 (as of 12/16/2020)
+- [ ] Fix build script to run in a container rather than on digitalocean.
 - [ ] Create and add an uninstall playbook.
 - [ ] Start populating .zshrc with zsh specific code.
 - [ ] Write tests for .bashrc to make sure they all still work!